opendistro-for-elasticsearch/kibana-reports/docs/dev/Kibana-Reporting-Design-Proposal.md

     Visualizations | Yes |  Yes |Yes | No
     Discover (saved search) | No | No | Yes | Yes

+### Reports list
+1. As a user, I should see Name, Type, Sender, Recepient(s), State, Source, Last updated, Download on the list.
+1. As a user, when I click a particular report name in the list, I should be able to view the report details.
+1. As a user, when I click the download button, i should be able to download the default format, or select from a list of contextually appropriate file formats (pdf, png, csv, excel, etc)
+1. As a user, I should be able to see a list of reports for the past 100 days.
+1. As a user, I should be able to archive reports. (p1)

+### For report details
+1. As a user, I should be able to edit an existing report.
+1. As a user, I should be able to archive an existing report.
+TODO: 1.
+As a user, I should be able to see a list of reports archived for the past 100 days.
+NOTE: Reports will be stored as hyperlinks/urls and NOT as actual reports.
+If the data is available at the time when the url is clicked, report will be created and can be viewed in a browser and can be downloaded.

+### For edit report details
+1. As a user, I should be able to add new email recepients, and new kibana recepients to an existing report.

+### Report configurations list
+1. As a user, I should see Name, Owner, Type, Status (active/disabled), Source, Last updated, Details.

 ### Reports
+1. As a user, any time I download a report from any available panel (e.g. Dashboards, visualizations, saved searches, etc), a report will be auto-generated in the reports list.

+### Create report configuration
+1. As a user, I should be able to set the report name.
+1. As a user, I should be able to set an optional report descritption.
+1. As a user, I should be able to select a report source type (Dashboard, Visualization, Saved Search)
+1. As a user, I should be able to select a specific source (Dashboard, Visualization, or Saved search, contextually).
+1. As a user, I should be able to select the default file format for my report, contextual to my selected source (PDF, PNG, CSV, Excel, etc)
-1. As a user, I should be able to share the report that belongs to one of the three categories- alert based, and schedule based, and downloaded.
+1. As a user, I should be able to add a Header and Footer to PDF and PNG reports.
-1. As a user, I should be able to configure which users the report will be shared with
+1. As a user, I should be able to select which charts/visualizations I can include in a PDF or PNG report. (p2)

-### Report Configurations
-1. As a user, I should be configure sharing in the report configuration that belongs to one of the two categories- alert based, and schedule based.
+1. As a user, I should be able to select a report trigger type that belongs to one of two categories: Schedule based, and Alert based.
+1. As a user, I should be able to select a request time of now, future date, recurring, or custom cron expression (similar to alerting).
+    TODO: Include a table with all of the options for the above

-1. As a user, I should be able to set/edit the report name.
+1. As a user, I should be able to configure which kibana recepients the report will be shared with.

 1. As a user, if I select the Schedule based report option, I should be able to configure now, future time, or recurring.
     1. As a user, if I select Future time, I should be able to configure the date and time the report will be sent.
     1. As a user, if I select Recurring Scheduled based report, I should be able to schedule frequency (by interval [e.g. minutes, hours], daily, weekly, monthly, or cron), start time, and end date to share a report.
 1. As a user, if I select the alert based report option, I should be able to select the alert a report gets triggered from when that particular alert occurs.

+1. As a user, if I set email as a delivery channel, I should be able to set recepients, email subject, and email body.
 1. As a user, I should be able to attach the report file to the email.
 1. As a user, I should be able to insert a file URL refecence to the email body.
 1. As a user, I should be able to insert a report source URL reference to the email body.
 1. As a user, I should be able to set the file format of report to be shared (pdf, png, csv, excel, contextually).
 1. As a user, I should be able to set a delivery channel (kibana reports, email, or email as attachment)
-1. As a user, if I set email as a delivery channel, I should be able to set recepients, email subject, and email body.
-1. As a user, I should be able to save the report configuration.

 1. As a user, when I click create, the report configuration should show up as a list item in the ‘Report configurations’ list.
 1. As a user, when a report configuration has been triggered via schedule or alert, I should be able to see an instance of the report in my "Reports" list, and any users I send the report to, will also see a report instance in their repective "Reports" list page.
+1. As a user, I should be able to save the report configuration.
 1. As a user, I should be able to select the cards (visualizations, data) to be shared.
 1. As a user, I should be able to add header (255? characters), footer (255? characters) to the report.
 1. As a user, I should see Report title and a sample paragraph in the header by Default.